GINK03/gink03.github.io/resume/index.md

  - Developed Automatic periodical acquisition of data from Twitter API etc. using Python, MySQL, S3

-## 【PROFESSIONAL EXPERIENCE in Yahoo Japan】
+## 【PROFESSIONAL EXPERIENCE in Yahoo Japan】2011/4 ~ 2014/3

-- Developed recommendation system which serve correct ad-items for each users.
+- Developed recommendation engine which serve correct ad-items for each users.

 - Developed detection system, can know which user has high attention to his ad or not.